rossnewby/well_analysis/README.md

 # well_analysis
-ImageJ toolset for well recognition and analysis
+This is a set of tools for identifying and analysing circular wells in a hyperstack image